-Besides vehicle finance, you can also finance your vehicle through a mortgage (home loan) or a personal loan.
+Besides a car loan, you can also finance your set of wheels through a personal loan.

-Can I get a car loan or vehicle finance if I’m an uber driver?
+Can I get a car loan if I’m an uber driver?

-Can I get a car loan or vehicle finance if I’m self-employed?
+Can I get a vehicle finance if I’m self-employed?

-As long as you can verify that you earn a regular, monthly income that is above a certain amount, you can still get approved for vehicle finance.
+As long as you can verify that you earn a regular, monthly income that is above a certain amount, you can still get approved for your credit.